SQL - Indexes

 Implicit indexes are indexes that are automatically created by the database server when an object is created.
 Indexes are automatically created for primary key constraints and unique constraints.

 An index can be dropped using SQL DROP command.
-Care should be taken when dropping an index because performance may be slowed or improved.
+Care should be taken when dropping an index because the performance may either slow down or improve.

 DROP INDEX index_name;

-You can check INDEX Constraint chapter to see actual examples on Indexes.
+You can check the INDEX Constraint chapter to see some actual examples on Indexes.